softwaremill/jekyll-softwaremill/_posts/company/2013-10-11-scalar-scala-conference-announced.md

 ![Scalar - Scala Conference in Central Europe](/img/uploads/2013/10/scalar-logo.png)

-Event will be free-to-attend as we want to build and strengthen community around Scala, a community, that we believe, is eager to share their knowledge and experience to the growing numbers of Scala developers in our region.
+Event will be free-to-attend as we want to build and strengthen community around Scala, a community, that we believe, is eager to share their knowledge and experience with the growing numbers of Scala developers in our region.